-As of June 30, 2020 the College had various open project commitments with remaining balances approximating \$4,129,401.
+As of June 30, 2021 the College had various open project commitments with remaining balances approximating \$4,472,669.
 The amount and timing of payment depends on the availability of the vendor and consideration of the inconvenience to students while the work is being performed.
-Several capital projects in progress from the previous fiscal cycle have been extended into the next fiscal cycle due to operational changes caused by the Corona Virus Global Pandemic.